Guide To VA Health Benefits for Military VeteransUpdated August 5, 2021 Veterans Benefits

 Women veterans can get specific VA health care benefits related to their unique needs.
 In addition to providing care for general medical services as other veterans also get, women veterans can receive breast and cervical cancer screens, birth control, menopausal support, and urinary incontinence.

-The VA also provides healthcare for women in need of mental health services, nutrition counseling, diabetes support and counseling, substance abuse problems, and sexual trauma.
+The VA also provides healthcare for women in need of mental health services, nutrition counseling, diabetes support and counseling, substance abuse problems, and military sexual trauma (MST).
 The VA may also cover maternity care and reproductive health management.

 To be eligible for women's health care services through the VA, women veterans must first be enrolled in VA health care.
 VA medical centers have a Women Veterans Program Manager available to consult with veterans about their care, provide referrals, and coordinate care.
 The Women Veterans Call Center is also available by phone or online chat to help women get more information about their covered care.